-Planning for Succession in FOB - Part 2
+Planning for Succession in a Family Owned Business - Part 2

 - Written by Bernard Liebowitz, PhD

 - THE NEEDS OF THE BUSINESS AND THE MANAGEMENT TEAM

 - BUSINESS STRUCTURE AND THE MANAGEMENT TEAM

 - STRATEGIC GOALS AND ACTION PLANS

 - CAREER OPPORTUNITIES AND INCENTIVES